Juneau Housing

 • REACH provides assisted living services for persons with developmental disabilities including assisted living in 4 homes in Juneau.

 • St. Vincent de Paul Society – Smith Hall located in the Valley behind the Nugget Mall, includes 25 units of transitional housing, partially supported by its Thrift Store.
 Expansion plans include 10-12 additional units.
+In 2012 the acquired two other permanently affordable rental properties for low income families.

 • Student Housing/UAS Dormitories provides on-campus housing at the University of Southeast Alaska campus at Auke Lake.